r-owen/seguin_web_server/README.md

 * The software will automatically repeat patterns if you weave or unweave beyond the end.
   However, you must advance twice, when you reach an end, before the next set of shafts is raised.
   This is meant as a signal that you have finished one pattern repeat.
-  On the first advance the display will show pick 0 and the repeat number will change.
+  On the first advance the display will show pick 0 and the repeat number will increase or decrease by 1, but the shed will not change.

 *  Subtleties:

+    * The server only allows one web browser to connect, and the most recent connection attempt wins.
+      (This prevents a mystery connection from hogging the loom).
+      If the connection is dropped on the device you want to use for weaving, simply reload the page to regain the connection.

     * Every time you connected to the web server or reload the page, the server refreshes its connection to the loom (by disconnecting and immediately reconnecting).